brolookslikeanfish67-hub/youtube-music-discord-presence/README.md

 # YouTube Music Discord Presence

 A local-first Brave extension for showing the current YouTube Music track as Discord Rich Presence.
-The primary target is Arch Linux with Brave Beta and the Discord desktop client.
+The primary target is Arch Linux and windows 11 and mac os and windows 10 with Brave Beta and the Discord desktop client.

 ## How it works